 We seek submissions on political and social issues in Australia and the world — writing that is witty not whingeing, independent not ideological, brave not bland.
 There’s never been more news available to Australian readers — but too much is being left out.

 We publish breaking news and stories which provide background and context to current affairs.
 We don’t reproduce material that is available in other outlets or that has already appeared on New Matilda.
 We do publish commentary pieces but in an online environment which already offers Australian readers plenty of opinion-driven writing, we are keen to focus on journalism.
 Stories which feature original research, fresh thinking, new ideas and sharp arguments are most likely to catch our attention and that of our readers.

-Avoid jargon, dot points, numbered paragraphs and unexplained acronyms.
+Avoid jargon and unexplained acronyms.
 Avoid long quotations unless they are vital.
 Please assume you are writing for a non-expert but engaged readership.
 Most, but not all, New Matilda readers are based in Australia.

 Does New Matilda publish unsolicited contributions?

 Yes.
 We’re happy to read complete articles which conform to these guidelines.
 If you’re a NM first-timer, have a look around the site to get a feel for the kind of material we do publish to make sure we are the right forum for your work.
 In particular, make sure that we haven’t already run a story similar to the one you are proposing.

 If your piece is approved for publishing, we’ll create an NM contributor account for you, and email the details.
 Every account MUST have a short bio (50 to 100 words) and a pic, so it’s best to send that when you email the story – it speeds the process up enormously.

 Is there anything that New Matilda doesn’t publish?